Jing-Yang-Wang/Group_Lab_Team_Group1/README.md

 <B>11.
 Contribution Breakdown</B> - TO DO Clearly state each team member’s contributions to the project.
 Provide details on coding, documentation, testing, and other tasks.

 Hairui Dou
+- Designed and implemented the complete Student module including:
+  - Course Registration Panel with search, enrollment, and drop functionality
+  - Coursework Management Panel with assignment submission and academic progress tracking
+  - Financial Management Panel with tuition payment, refunds, and transcript access control
+  - Graduation Audit Panel with program requirements and eligibility tracking
+  - Profile Management Panel for student information editing
+  - Transcript Review Panel with GPA calculations and academic standing
+  - Student Work Area Dashboard with navigation to all features
+- Created PaymentRecord class for transaction tracking
+- Implemented validation logic for credit limits, duplicates, and payment processing
+- Integrated student module with existing system data structures

 Jing Yang Wang
 -Designed and implemented the Registrar module including: